greenelab/iscb-diversity-manuscript/manuscript.md

 This classifier is trained to infer the region of origin from patterns in the sequences of letters.
 We tested multiple character sequence lengths and, based on this comparison, used tri-characters for the primary results described in this work.
 We trained our prediction model on 80% of the Wiki2019 dataset (described above) and evaluated its performance using the remaining 20%.
-This model, which we term Wiki2019-LSTM, is available at <https://github.com/greenelab/wiki-nationality-estimate/master/models/LSTM.h5>.
+This model, which we term Wiki2019-LSTM, is available in the online file [`LSTM.h5`](https://github.com/greenelab/wiki-nationality-estimate/blob/master/models/LSTM.h5).

 ## Results